ivanbakel/hout-prover/README.md

   * use pattern-matching in binds, particularly when working with existential types.
 GHC has some unfortunate behaviour when trying to use `let` in do notation when working with existential type arguments.
   * Enable block arguments, and use do notation for subgoals
   * If your final statement is a tactic that introduces a hypothesis, but the new goal is trivial `()`, use `qed` to end your proof.

+### Limitations

+The use of `Forall` is limited by Haskell's lack of support for impredicative polymorphism - the instantiation of type variables with higher-ranked types.
+This makes it basically impossible to prove a `Forall` using the `Tactic` monad, since under the hood `Forall` is just a Haskell type-level `forall`.

 ## Computations written in the proof style